 Comparative analyses have shown that strength exercises can help you swap pounds of fat for bulky muscles faster and more efficiently than with most other workouts out there.
 But that’s not all: studies also show that strength training can boost your resting metabolic rate by as much as 7.7%, allowing you to keep burning more calories through normal daily activities – or just sitting in front of your PC.

-Weight bearing exercises are usually recommended as an adjuvant therapy for osteoporosis as they can help increase bone mineral density.
+Weight-bearing exercises are usually recommended as adjuvant therapy for osteoporosis as they can help increase bone mineral density.

 3. Resistance workouts can boost your mood